Roland in Moonlight: Structure and form

 The final scene in the flower garden tearfully anticipates final farewells and ends with the reading of a poem comprising the "Coda: The Great Voyage."
 This poem is about a passage beyond this world, and its author is ambiguous (being potentially any of the three main characters: Aloysius, Roland, or David).

 Each chapter within these four parts is delineated simply with roman numerals so that this larger structure of four named movements is not obscured.
 Roland in Moonlight is an expansive book, but Roland as the lead character easily holds together its many narratives and sweeping discourses.
 Hart experiences the death of both his parents over the years traversed by this story as they lived with him and his family, and readers get many glimpses of suffering and loss.
 However, the focus remains on Roland: after sharing a few reflections following the death of his mother, Hart quickly returns to his dog and reminds us that “this is Roland’s book” (314).
 The story introduces us to Roland’s larger-than-life persona (including his status as a bodhisattva who once dwelled in the Tuṣita Heaven as noted on page 29) while still enjoying him as most definitely a dog.

 Classicist and religious studies scholar David Armstrong has pointed out that the dialogues are not so much Platonic as Plutarchic and that Roland in Moonlight is an apocalypse.

 Themes

 Hart and several readers have said in multiple interviews that Hart put everything he had into Roland in Moonlight.
 There is a theme of suffering alongside of the discoveries and blessings of companionship as Hart faces a life-threatening illness himself along with the death of both his parents who live with Hart and his family during their final years.
-Woven together with details from everyday life, Hart and Roland delight in and banter over a host of topics including philosophy of mind, consciousness, fairies, world faiths (including Buddhism, Taoism, and Hinduism, especially Vedanta), the fall (of humans and dogs), the Rainbow body, Dreamtime, music, Mary as the Theotokos (primarily through the poetry of great uncle Aloysius Bentley), and much more.
+Woven together with details from everyday life, Hart and Roland delight in and banter over a host of topics including philosophy of mind, consciousness, fairies, world faiths (including Buddhism, Taoism, and Hinduism, especially Vedanta), the fall (of humans and dogs), the Rainbow body, Dreamtime, music, and Mary as the Theotokos (primarily through the poetry of great uncle Aloysius Bentley).